-Cold Laser Therapy treatment is an amazing, recently approved by the FDA, treatment for carpal tunnel syndrome (CTS).
-Dr. Shoshany is one of the few Chiropractors in New York that uses Cold Laser Therapy and has had great success in treating carpal tunnel and many conditions.
-Dr. Shoshany is a leader in the field of Cold Laser Therapy treatment.
-He trains his own team and other New York City doctors & chiropractors on the practices, principles and overall benefits of Cold Laser Therapy.
+Dr Shoshany has had great success in treating sports injuries and carpal tunnel as well as many other chronic pain related conditions.
+Dr. Shoshany is a leading chiropractor in the field of Cold Laser Therapy treatment.
+He trains his own team and other New York City doctors & chiropractors from around the country on the latest practices, principles and overall benefits of Cold Laser Therapy.

 A True Laser is one that is fully compliant to the definitions set forth by those great men of science such as Bose and Einstein who predicted LASER Technology in 1924.
 Along with contemporary physicists such as Schawlow and Townes who brought the LASER into the modern age.
 LASER is an acronym for Light Amplification by Stimulated Emission of Radiation.